Forest Dedication

 Bring everything you need for a ~2 mile hike.

-Trailhead celebration begins at 5pm with champagne to follow
+Trailhead celebration begins at 5pm with champagne to follow.
+No RSVP is needed to show up for the trailhead celebration.

-JOIN US AT THE PRESERVE FOR A POTLUCK AND SPEAKER EVENT AFTERWARD AT 6pm.
+JOIN US AT THE OUTDOOR EDUCATION CENTER FOR A POTLUCK AND WILDLFIE SPEAKER SERIES SPEAKER SERIES EVENT AFTERWARD AT 6PM

 About the Speaker: Ashley Martens